ryanpersaud/pyja3mas/README.md

 ### Background Information

-When a client connects to a server via HTTPS, it utilizes SSL/TLS to create the secured connection.
+When a client connects to a server via HTTPS, it utilizes SSL/TLS to create the secure connection.
 Each client can complete the TLS handshake in various ways, and the JA3 fingerprinting algorithm is meant to uniquely identify certain clients.

 JA3 was created and developed at Salesforce.
 More background information about